 How corporations can use the Energy Charter Treaty to kill the energy transition

 The ECT is a powerful tool in the hands of big oil, gas, and coal companies to discourage governments from transitioning to clean energy.
 They have used the ECT and other investment deals to challenge oil drilling bans, the rejection of pipelines, taxes on fossil fuels, and moratoria on and phase-outs of controversial types of energy.
 Corporations have also used the ECT to bully decision-makers into submission.
 Vattenfall’s €1.4 billion legal attack on environmental standards for a coal-fired power plant in Germany forced the local government to relax the regulations to settle the case.

 The ECT can be used to attack governments that aim to reduce energy poverty and make electricity affordable.

 Under the ECT Bulgaria and Hungary have already been sued for compensation in the hundreds of millions, in part for curbing big energy’s profits and pushing for lower electricity prices.
 Investment lawyers are considering similar action against the UK, where the government has announced a cap on energy prices to end rip-off bills.

 “Public funds should be used to support the shift to clean energy not to compensate polluters for their lost future revenues when they have not adapted their business model in a timely and responsible way.”

 Professor Gus van Harten, Osgoode Hall Law School

 The ECT is currently being framed as a solution to global warming.
 But the treaty is hardly acting as a champion of small-scale and renewable enterprises.

 A prime example are the many cases that have challenged cuts to support for renewable energy in Spain.
-More than half of the known ECT-claims against the country (21 out of 40) involve investors with links to the gas, coal, oil, and nuclear industries.
+Almost half of the known ECT-claims against the country (22 out of 47) involve investors with links to the gas, coal, oil, and nuclear industries.